 How?
 When?
 Where?
 What?

-- We will offer a modified, one-hour format at each service.
+- We will offer a modified, one-hour format

 *This section will be located in the front, right of the Worship Center nearest the stage.
 Heritage attenders will be able to enter and exit through the front, right double doors of the Worship Center allowing for immediate access to this section.